Bjornej/bjornej.github.com/_drafts/2017-08-24-monitoring-a-windows-enviroment-a-solution.md

 ### Data storage

 The second choice to make regarded the storage layer.
-While using Telegraf allows a great degree of flexibility we had to choose a solution with a good Windows support, low hardware requirements and able to be queried by the toosl we chose for data visualization and alerting.
+While using Telegraf allows a great degree of flexibility we had to choose a solution with a good Windows support, low hardware requirements and able to be queried by the tools we chose for data visualization and alerting.

-The choice was simple, we choose [InfluxDb](https://www.influxdata.com/time-series-platform/influxdb/) which can be installed as a WIndows service, has low requirements and integrates well with the other tools in the stack.
+The choice was simple, we chose [InfluxDb](https://www.influxdata.com/time-series-platform/influxdb/) which can be installed as a WIndows service, has low requirements and integrates well with the other tools in the stack.

 Notably it has also a concept of data retention allowing you to specify an automatic cleanup of your data after 30 days.

 ### Data visualization